TheRoniOne/Cleaner.jl/README.md

 All non mutating functions (those ending without a `!`) recieve a `table` as argument and return a `CleanTable`.
 All mutating functions (those ending with a `!`) recieve a `CleanTable` and return a `CleanTable`.
-All ROT function variants (those ending with ROT) recieve a `table` as argument and return a `table` of the same type of the original.
+All returning original type function variants (those ending with ROT) recieve a `table` as argument and return a `table` of the same type of the original.

 So you can start your workflow with a non mutating function and continue it using mutating ones if you prefer.
 E.g.